What Is The Lowest Common Multiple: A Guide For Elementary School

-When will my child learn about lowest common multiples?
+When do children learn about lowest common multiple?

 Children are introduced to multiples in kindergarten (perhaps without knowing the actual term) when they may learn to count in multiples of twos, fives and tens, as part of their learning of number bonds and skip-counting.
 In 1st grade, students subtract multiples of 10 in the range 10-90 from multiples of 10 in the range 10-90.

 In 2nd grade, children count within 1000; skip-count by 5s, 10s, and 100s.

 In 3rd grade, students multiply by multiples of 10.
 They also learn the terms “multiple” and “factor” while studying their multiplication facts.